rafa-rrayes/RedPanPy/README.md

 ### Initializing the Application

-To start using `PyHtmlGui`, you need to create an instance of `RedPanPyApp` with the path to your HTML file:
+To start using `RedPanPy`, you need to create an instance of `RedPanPyApp` with the path to your HTML file:

 ```python
 app = RedPanPyApp("index.html")